2D Seismic Survey WA-532-P, WA-533-P and WA-50-L

 The 2D seismic survey is proposed to take place in waters that overlap with the Kimberley Australian Marine Park.
 Consistent with the management arrangements prescribed in the Australian Government’s North-west Marine Parks Network Management Plan, the seismic data acquisition is proposed to take place in the Multiple Use Zone of the marine park.
 Operation of the seismic source will not occur in areas that are designated as a National Park Zone and Habitat Protection Zone of the marine park, although survey vessels may transit through these zones.

 Based on the environmental risk assessments presented in the Environment Plan (EP), an acceptable window of opportunity was determined to be from 1 November to 31 May in either calendar year that the EP applies (2020 or 2021).
-Therefore, no seismic acquisition will occur during the period 1 June to 31 October in either year, to prevent any potential disturbance during the time of year when humpback whales aggregate in waters off the Kimberley coast.
+INPEX recognises that the COVID-19 pandemic presents challenges to undertaking the seismic survey.
+Due to the current circumstances, it is possible that the survey may not be undertaken within the proposed timeframe.
+If required, INPEX will submit an EP revision to accommodate the altered schedule.

 INPEX consulted widely to develop an EP that details the processes involved in assessing the potential risks and impacts to the different receptors within the receiving environment and stakeholders that utilise the area.
 Included within this assessment are the proposed control measures and operational procedures that will be implemented in order to reduce the potential environmental impacts from the planned operational activities, and risks from unplanned events, to As Low As Reasonably Practicable and to Acceptable Levels.